jinjagit/chess/README.md

 ### UI features implemented:
   * highlighting of legal moves, if any, (green squares) when a piece is lifted
   * highlighting of king in check / checkmate (red square)
-  * highlighting of last move (yellow squares: start-square & end_square)
+  * highlighting of last move (yellow squares: start-square & end-square)
   * pawn promotion menu: click-able choice of Q, R, N, or B.
   * side to move indicator
   * total pieces value (and difference) for each side - updates when piece taken / pawn promoted